gedrutten/Portfolio/content/3644QCA/umbrellaNavigation.md

 {{< figure src="/img/3644QCA/umbrella/20190922_001912.jpg" link="/img/3644QCA/umbrella/20190922_001912.jpg" width="65%" >}}
 </center>

 One thing that came up during development of this connector was that only the pins not linked to the internal LED display would behave as directed in the code.
-It wasn't until I discovered that the pins shared with the display will only work if <code>led.enable(false)</code> is called that I started having some success with the majority of the IO.
+It wasn't until I discovered that the pins shared with the display will only work if <code>led.enable(false)</code> is called that I started having some success with all of the IO.

 #### Time to look into the compass

 Given that I've now verified that the pins work and can drive the EL circuits, it was time to test the compass.
 I'd tried briefly earlier, when testing the earlier iterations of the connector, but testing the compass quickly got pushed aside to get testing of the IO pins sorted.
 Initially I tried to get some sort of serial connection going with the micro:bit so that the actual heading value in degrees could be streamed back to the computer or iPad.
 That proved to be a distraction, so I went with a super-basic test using the internal display.
 Every time I restarted though, a heap of letters were being displayed, then the screen would do random stuff.
 Eventually I had the patience to read the message being displayed: "TILT TO FILL SCREEN".
-Had no idea what that meant, but I discovered that by tilting, the screen would light corresponding LED's according to the tilt motion.
+Had no idea what that meant, but I discovered that by tilting, the screen would light corresponding LED's according to the tilt motion - it wasn't doing random stuff at all!
 Once the entire screen was navigated to, the program started to work.
 I'd discovered the compass calibration process!

 This presents a bit of a problem though.
 We need to disable the LED screen in order to use the linked IO pins, but the display seems to be required to calibrate the compass.
 I tried creating some code that didn't disable the screen until the "forever" loop started (as opposed to in the "on start" block).
 This didn't work - the code never really started to respond the way I had hoped, even if I tried to manually tilt the screen enough that it might calibrate without the visual feedback.